Chart Color Schemes

 Macedon features high concentrations of family households, with a fairly typical median household size

-Family households comprise 80.2% of all households, including 40.4% couples with children, 31.4% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 19.8%, with lone person households at 17.6% and group households comprising 1.6%.
-The median household size is 2.8 people, which matches the Greater Melbourne average.
+Family households account for 80.2% of all households, consisting of 40.4% couples with children, 31.4% couples without children, and 8.2% single parent families.
+Non-family households make up the remaining 19.8%, with lone person households at 17.6% and group households comprising 1.6% of the total.
+The median household size is 2.8 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households